ReScience/ReScience-submission/article/Caron-Lessard-Wu-Poisot-2018.md

 and/or stochasticity.
 This makes it very difficult to detect natural enemies as regulating factors from life table data.
 In addition, we added density plots for the correlation coefficient from 5000 iterations of each stochastic model.
-This has allowed us to determine that the differences between our results and Hassell's were explained by the stochasticity of the models.
+This allowed us to determine that the differences between our results and Hassell's were explained by the stochasticity of the models.
 Also, these new results add a strong support to the arguments of the original paper.
 To conclude, the reproduction of the reference article @Hassell85 was successful and we hope it adds to the legacy left by this significant paper in the history of population dynamics.

 ![(a) and (b) Deterministic simulations of the host and specialist parasite population dynamics (Eq.1, Eq.2, Eq.3) using two different level of clumping in the parasitoid attacks: (a) m = 0.2; (b) m = 0.8.
 The other parameters used are the same in both (a) and (b): F = 4, D = 0.5, c = 1, a = 0.5 and T*h* = 0. (c) and (d) The relationship between the mortality caused each generation by parasitism (k-values) and the log10 host density for the fifty first generations, linked to (a) and (b) respectively.](figures/figure3.pdf){#fig:figure3}